 In order to create cohesion, there needs to be a reporting infrastructure that both comprises your data in one system, and helps you report on how that data is connected to wider organizational objectives.

-L&D Teams Haven’t Had Connected Software, Until now.
+L&D Teams Haven’t Had Software Infrastructure, Until now.

 There are software solutions out there that say they can handle the vast data your team captures, but too often this software pigeon-holes your data into pre-set reports, data fields, and outputs you don’t define.
 What else could you expect from a software industry reliant upon ensuring the learner is satisfied and engaged in a digital world?